danielgallas/kaggle/_posts/2025-02-09-third-post.md

 The evaluation method is: [quadratic weighted kappa](https://www.kaggle.com/code/aroraaman/quadratic-kappa-metric-explained-in-5-simple-steps), which measures the agreement between two ratings.
 This metric typically varies from 0 (random agreement between raters) to 1 (complete agreement between raters).

+# Step by step solution

+The first issue is getting all the data together.
+There are two sets of data.
+One regular set of train.csv and test.csv files.
+But there is a bunch of .parquet files, which is time series from a wearable device each user wore for a while.
+We can already see that we will have a problem of too much data - and probably too much noise.

+Parquet files contain data from 996 unique users.
+Instead of using the title of each feature (enmo, anglez, non-wear_flag,...), the author of the notebook replaced all titles by general column titles (stat 1, stat 2", etc.)